Franqsanz/eslint-config-franqsanz/readme.md

-# Config ESLint and Prettier 🖊
+# My Config ESLint and Prettier 👀👀